OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presented {OmniInfer}, a unified and hardware co-designed modular system for efficient serving of large language models.
-By abandoning the monolithic paradigm in favor of a globally coordinated, disaggregated architecture, OmniInfer flexibly resolves the fundamental tension between prefill and decode computation.
-Its synergistic components—{OmniPlacement} for MoE expert scheduling, {OmniAttn} for sparse attention acceleration, and {OmniProxy} for global disaggregation-aware scheduling—work in concert to deliver state-of-the-art performance on Ascend NPU hardware.
-Our extensive evaluation demonstrates substantial improvements in throughput and latency, validating our holistic approach and offering a robust path forward for the next generation of LLM serving infrastructure.
+We present OmniInfer, a modular and hardware-co-designed system for efficient LLM serving based on a globally coordinated, disaggregated architecture.
+Through the synergy of OmniPlacement, OmniAttn, and OmniProxy, OmniInfer resolves the prefill–decode tension and achieves state-of-the-art performance on Ascend NPUs.
+Extensive evaluation confirms substantial gains in throughput and latency, demonstrating a scalable path toward next-generation serving infrastructure.

 While OmniInfer demonstrates significant performance gains, several directions remain for future work.
 First, extending support to a broader range of LLMs, acceleration techniques, and multimodal models to further generalize the system.
 Second, integrating OmniInfer into additional inference frameworks beyond vLLM, leveraging its modular design to facilitate seamless deployment and improvement.
 Third, adapting OmniInfer to other hardware platforms beyond Ascend NPUs, enabling wider applicability and cross-platform acceleration.